v-v/BiDNN/README.md

 Citing
 ======

-If you used and/or liked this tool, please consider citing the paper where the methodology is described:
+If you used and/or liked this tool, please consider citing the original paper where the methodology is described:
 ```
 @InProceedings{vukotic-icmr-16,
   title={Bidirectional Joint Representation Learning with Symmetrical Deep Neural Networks for Multimodal and Crossmodal Applications},